 All programs in pediatrics are designed to assist the student to achieve the learning objectives of the department.
 The programs are based on the principle that learning is an active process which must be accomplished by the student; the role of the faculty is to provide guidance, stimulation and example.

 The student is responsible for determining what he or she needs to read in order to achieve the learning objectives stated by the department as well as meet his or her own learning objectives.
-A basic suggested textbook is Rudolph’s Fundamentals of Pediatrics which is provided to you.
+A basic suggested textbook is Mosby's Pediatric Clerkship Guide which is provided to you.
 Another recommended text is Nelson’s Textbook of Pediatrics, which is available via MD Consult.
 However, it should be emphasized that the student may wish to find and read more current information in journal articles.

 By the end of the Pediatric Clerkship, it is expected that the student will be able to: